frederic-perez/AmE-dictionary/dictionary.md

 __lax__ _adj_ :two::hammer: (not LAX)
 __lay__ _Lay reader._
 __layoff__
-__layover__ :dart::two::hammer: _To minimize the risk of missing a connection, never book a layover of less than two hours._ _Colorado enters its two-game layover in Boston on Tuesday night._
+__layover__ _n_ :dart::two: A short stop or break in a journey, usually imposed by scheduling requirements, as of airline flights. _To minimize the risk of missing a connection, never book a layover of less than two hours._ _Colorado enters its two-game layover in Boston on Tuesday night._
 __layup__ _n_
 __layups__
 __lb.__ _Sold in pkgs. of 3 lbs. or more._